-Mr. Speaker, it seems fitting as we celebrated Valentine's Day this weekend that we also remember it is heart health month and National Potato Lover's Month.
+Mr. Speaker, it seems fitting as we celebrated Valentine's Day this past weekend that we also remember it is heart health month and, as luck would have it, National Potato Lover's Month.
 We should not forget the importance of the humble potato in our diet, and the significant levels of potassium in potatoes that are critical for our body and crucial for heart function.

 Everyone is working hard to produce high quality food for Canadians in addition to healthy choices for our diets.
-I would like to thank our researchers, our farmers and farm families and processors like McCain that continue their efforts to have a dynamic value chain for potatoes in Canada.
+I want to thank all our researchers, our farmers and farm families and processors like McCain that continue their efforts to have a dynamic value chain for potatoes in Canada.

 While we may not be able to give our hearts to the humble potato, it sure can give a lot to our hearts.